Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions: Application

 \section{Application}

-In this section, we demonstrate how to employ the proposed longitudinal mediation models to analyze longitudinal records from the Early Childhood Longitudinal Study Kindergarten Cohort: 2010-2011 (ECLS-K: 2011).
+In this section, we demonstrate how to employ the proposed longitudinal mediation models to analyze longitudinal records from the ECLS-K: $2011$.
 This section includes two examples.
 We illustrate how to apply the first model to investigate how the baseline attentional focus affects the development of reading ability and then the development of mathematics ability.
 We then demonstrate how to implement the second model to explore how the development of reading ability affects that of mathematics and science ability.
 We randomly extracted $400$ students from ECLS-K: 2011 with complete records of repeated reading, mathematics, science item response theory (IRT) scaled scores, age at each wave, and baseline attentional focus\footnote{There are $n=18174$ participants in ECLS-K: 2011 in total.
 After removing records with missing values (i.e., rows with any of NaN/-9/-8/-7/-1), the number of entries is $n=2290$.}.

 ECLS-K: 2011 is a national longitudinal study of children registered in about $900$ kindergarten programs starting from $2010-2011$ school year in the United States.
 In ECLS-K: 2011, participants' reading and mathematics ability were evaluated in nine waves: fall and spring of kindergarten ($2010-2011$), first ($2011-2012$) and second ($2012-2013$) grade, respectively, as well as spring of $3^{rd}$ ($2014$), $4^{th}$ ($2015$) and $5^{th}$ ($2016$) grade, respectively.
 Only about $30\%$ students were evaluated in the fall of $2011$ and $2012$ \citep{Le2011ECLS}.
 Students' science assessment started from the spring of kindergarten; accordingly, it was only examined in eight waves.
 We used children's age (in months) instead of their grade-in-school to obtain individual measurement occasions in analyses.
-In the subsample, $47.75\%$ and $52.25\%$ of children were boys and girls.
+We considered baseline attentional focus (ranging between $1$ and $7$) as a continuous variable, and its corresponding mean (SD) was 4.91 (1.28) in the extracted subset.
+Additionally, in the subsample, $47.75\%$ and $52.25\%$ of children were boys and girls.
 Additionally, the extracted sample was represented by $41.75\%$ White, $9.00\%$ Black, $38.00\%$ Latinx, $6.00\%$ Asian, and $5.25\%$ others.